Helen Macfarlane

-Helen Macfarlane, born Barrhead, 25 September 1818 (registered in the Abbey [i.e. landward] Parish of Paisley), Renfrewshire, Scotland, died Nantwich, Cheshire, England 29 March 1860, was a Scottish Chartist feminist journalist and philosopher, known for her 1850 translation into English of The Communist Manifesto by Karl Marx and Friedrich Engels which was published in German in 1848.
-Between April 1850 and December 1850, Macfarlane wrote three essays for George Julian Harney's monthly, the Democratic Review and ten articles for his weekly paper, The Red Republican (which changed its name to the Friend of the People in December 1850).
-In 1851 Macfarlane "disappeared" from the political scene.
-Until recent research by Macfarlane's biographer David Black and BBC Radio Scotland researcher and broadcaster Louise Yeoman, very little was known for sure about her early and later life.
+Helen Macfarlane (25 September 1818 – 29 March 1860) was a Scottish Chartist, early feminist journalist, and a philosopher.
+She is best known for creating, in 1850, the first English translation of The Communist Manifesto by Karl Marx and Friedrich Engels, which had been published in German in 1848.
+From April to December 1850, she contributed three essays for George Julian Harney's monthly, the Democratic Review, and ten articles for his weekly paper, The Red Republican.

-Yeoman writes of Macfarlane:It is a truth universally acknowledged, that a period drama must be in want of a feisty heroine who finds love at last.
-But our heroine, Helen Macfarlane was no fictional character and her life would have shocked Jane Austen's smocks off.
+In 1851 she "disappeared" from the political scene.
+Until research in the 21st century by Macfarlane biographer David Black, and by BBC Radio Scotland broadcaster Louise Yeoman, very little was known about many parts of Macfarlane's life.
+Yeoman wrote of her in 2012: "It is a truth universally acknowledged, that a period drama must be in want of a feisty heroine who finds love at last.
+But our heroine, Helen Macfarlane was no fictional character and her life would have shocked Jane Austen's smocks off."